 On behalf of TI-Austria, it is my great pleasure to express our continued support for the UN Global Compact and to renew our commitment to the initiative and its principles.

 Chair of the Board of Directors, TI-Austria

 2. Description of Actions

-TI-AC has a strong belief in coalitions.
+TI-Austria has a strong belief in coalitions.
 These efforts bring together a wide variety of representatives including policymakers, citizens, companies and the media.
-Based on a multi-facet approach in advocating transparency and anti-corruption mechanisms, all projects and activities conducted reflect TI-AC’s support for the UN Global Compact’s Ten Principles.
-Generally, TI-AC’s work includes research studies, assessments and policy positions on anti-corruption and transparency as well as multi-stakeholder initiatives against corruption.
+Based on a multi-facet approach in advocating transparency and anti-corruption mechanisms, all projects and activities conducted reflect TI-Austria’s support for the UN Global Compact’s Ten Principles.
+Generally, TI-Austria’s work includes research studies, assessments and policy positions on anti-corruption and transparency as well as multi-stakeholder initiatives against corruption.

-For the first time in Austria, the TI-AC working group on whistleblowing introduced a brochure named “Guidance for whistleblower” and created a compact assistance to set up standardized processes for whistleblowing in the private sector.
-TI-AC demands a strong legal protection.
+For the first time in Austria, the TI-Austria working group on whistleblowing introduced a brochure named “Guidance for whistleblower” and created a compact assistance to set up standardized processes for whistleblowing in the private sector.
+TI-Austria demands a strong legal protection.
 At EU level a new directive is currently under review.
-TI-AC aims to support the Austrian legislation during the process of the implementation of the directive in Austria.
+TI-Austria aims to support the Austrian legislation during the process of the implementation of the directive in Austria.

 For a short overview of our activities for the reporting period 2017-2018, the activities and projects will be listed by topic: